matiasurbano/stock-market-dashboard/README.md

 Run the following command:

-This project use turborepo to build the packages to install turborepo globally run
+This project uses turborepo to build the packages to install turborepo globally run

 ```sh
 yarn global add turbo